The symptoms of animal bites vary depending on the type of animal involved.

 Signs and symptoms that suggest a bite wound has become infected include:

 - liquid or pus leaking from the wound

 - a high temperature (fever) of 38°C (100.4°F) or above

 When to seek medical advice

-Human bites have a much higher chance of causing infection, so always seek immediate medical attention before waiting for any symptoms of infection to appear.
+Human bites have a very high risk of becoming infected, so you should always seek immediate medical attention rather than waiting for any symptoms of infection to appear.

-However, if the bite wound is more severe or involves bones, joints or tendons, you should visit your local accident and emergency (A&E) department.
+Minor bites can be treated by your GP or at a minor injuries unit.
+For more severe bite wounds involving bones, joints or tendons, visit your local accident and emergency (A&E) department.